Hadeekeeth/Everything_About_Docker_DockerCompose/Docker_Installation_Guide.md

-# Docker Installation On Ubuntu Linux (Latest Version)
+# Docker & Docker Compose Installation On Ubuntu Linux (Latest Version)

 ## Step 1: Uninstall Old Versions or conflicting packages
 If you have any old versions of Docker installed, remove them using this command: